 - British Literature (6 hours)

-- British Literature 1 or 2 AND British Literature 3 (this depends on student catalog year; consult advisor)
+- British Literature 1, British Literature 2, British Literature 3 (this depends on student catalog year; consult advisor)

 - ENGL 3312 Grammar, Morphology and Syntax

 - American Literature (3 hours)

 - American Literature I (ENGL 3321), American Literature II (ENGL 3322), American Literature III (ENGL 3323)